 Victims of a Sexual Offense: If you are a victim of a sexual offense, your first priority should be to get to a place of safety.
 You should then obtain any necessary medical treatment.
 Information about the alleged offense should be provided to the Title IX Coordinator as soon as possible.
 Victims of sexual violence may also wish to seek support services from organizations trained in providing counseling and support services to victims.
-ATI refers victims of sexual offenses to a number of organizations, including The Rape Crisis Center at (702) 366.1640 and www.rcclv.org, and Rape, Abuse & Incest National Network's (RAINN) National Sexual Assault Hotline at 800.656.HOPE (4673).
+ATI refers victims of sexual offenses to a number of organizations, including The Rape Crisis Center at Signs of Hope at (702) 366.1640 and https://sohlv.org/, and Rape, Abuse & Incest National Network's (RAINN) National Sexual Assault Hotline at 800.656.HOPE (4673).